Optimal Impulse Control for Cyber Risk Management: Numerical studies

 \subsubsection{Scenario 1: constant attack}

 We illustrate Theorem \ref{thm:verification} when the hacker attack stays in the state $a=1$, corresponding to the first scenario above.
-We start with only susceptible and no corrupted devices, $S_0=1,I_0=0$.
 We choose the efficiency of the protection $\kappa= 0.03$, the marginal cost of protection is $c_V= 0.05 $ while the marginal cost of infected device is $ c_I=0.01$.
 The switching costs to reinforce or relax the protection, that is going from $p=0$ to $p=1$ or conversely are proportional to the value function in the current state and given by $g_{01}=0.001v(s,i,1,0)$ and $g_{10}=0.001v(s,i,1,1)$ respectively.
-We apply the DGM algorithm and get one path of $S,I$ without protection and with optimal protection in Figure \ref{figscenario1}, for $\omega$ fixed.
+Figure \ref{figscenario1} represents one path of $S,I$ without protection and with optimal protection for a fixed $\omega$, using the DGM algorithm.
 Starting with $p=0$, we observe that the cluster owner let the attack spreading a little bit before reinforcing the system's protection until time $\hat\tau_1=9.289=$ 9 days and 7 hours (first green vertical line).
 It is explained by the switching cost to protect the system which is too high comparing to the cost of the infection at the beginning.
 Then, the cluster owner reinforces the protection until time $\hat\tau_2=22,374 =$22 days and 9 hours (second green vertical line).
 During this period, we observe that the cluster owner effectively manages the number of infected devices (represented by the yellow curve) much more efficiently than in scenarios without any protection (shown by the blue curve).
 As a result, the number of susceptible devices that have not yet been compromised by the attack (illustrated by the red curve) declines at a slower rate compared to the no-protection strategy (depicted by the pink curve).
 However, when the cost of maintaining protection becomes prohibitively high at time $\hat\tau_2=22.374$, the cluster owner decides to reduce the protection level to $p=0$.
 This optimal strategy has successfully kept the number of corrupted devices at a lower level after one month, in stark contrast to the outcomes observed under the no-protection approach.